Josh Naylor Player Props: Guardians vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 10th-ranked team ERA across all MLB pitching staffs (3.92).
+- The Cubs' 3.94 team ERA ranks ninth among all MLB pitching staffs.

-- Cubs pitchers combine to give up the second-fewest home runs in baseball (79 total, one per game).
+- The Cubs allow the fewest home runs in baseball (79 total, one per game).

-- Stroman (9-5) is looking for his 10th victory when he takes the mound for the Cubs in his 18th start of the season.
-He has a 2.47 ERA in 102 2/3 innings pitched, with 85 strikeouts.
+- The righty last pitched on Wednesday against the Philadelphia Phillies, when he went five innings, allowing five earned runs while giving up seven hits.

-- His most recent appearance came on Sunday against the St. Louis Cardinals, when the righty went 3 1/3 innings, surrendering three earned runs while giving up eight hits.
+- In 13 games this season, the 31-year-old has put up a 6.75 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.